 I love History, Romance, the Regency, Food, Family, Faith and Friends.

 The Bargain Season One is told in 4 episodes, novella length tales which builds to the end of the season like a TV show.
-Blame too much watching of Dallas, Dynasty, and all the miniseries on TV growing up.
+Blame it on too much watching of Dallas, Dynasty, and all the miniseries on TV growing up.
 Enjoy each single episodes (see below) or binge read the full season.

 Episode I of The Bargain